Reisner v. LesoAccountability for One of the Psychologists Behind the Guantánamo Abuses

 NEW YORK OFFICE OF PROFESSIONAL DISCIPLINE

-CJA filed a complaint before the New York Office of Professional Discipline (OPD) on July 7, 2010.
+CJA's complaint, filed before the New York Office of Professional Discipline (OPD) on July 7, 2010.
 The complaint alleges that Dr. Leso violated the professional standards set forth by New York law for licensed psychologists, specifically New York Education Law section 6509 (2) (practice beyond authorized scope, gross incompetence, gross negligence) and subsection (9) (unprofessional conduct); Rules of Regents section 29.1(b)(5) (conduct exhibiting a moral unfitness to practice the profession) and subsection (b)(11) (unauthorized treatment); and Rules of Regents section 29.2(a)(1) (neglect of a patient in need of immediate care), subsection (a)(2) (willful abuse and harassment), and subsection (a)(7) (unwarranted treatment).
 The allegations of the Complaint were supported in detail by numerous documents made public by the United States Senate Armed Services Committee, the Central Intelligence Agency, and the Department of Defense, among others.

 Dismissal and Request for Reconsideration